-The second element may be difficult to prove but the Bankruptcy Act has provided a statutory presumption of insolvency.
+The second element may be difficult to prove but the Insolvency, Restructuring and Dissolution Act 2018 has provided a statutory presumption of insolvency.
 As long as the transaction is with an associate, the transaction is presumed to be at an undervalue.
-The definition of ‘associates’ is the same as that for unfair preference.
+The definition of “associates” is the same as that for unfair preference.
 The Court of Appeal in Show Theatres Pte Ltd (in liquidation) v Shaw Theatres Pte Ltd rejected numerous creative attempts to narrowly construe the meaning of “associates”.
 The Court held that if two companies had a common director, they are associates.

 - Anti-Money Laundering Regulations and Your Business: What You Need to Know